What is the spiritual meaning of the Spring Equinox?

 It teaches us that even in difficult times, there are lessons to be learned, blessings hidden within them, or brighter days waiting ahead.

-When we take a moment to truly value what has gone before – even if it pains us – we open ourselves up to healing.
+When we take a moment to truly value our lives, we open ourselves up to healing.

 A Time For New Beginnings